ttys3/nvim-config/README.md

 - tpope/vim-unimpaired maybe I will remove this
 - numToStr/Comment.nvim use it everyday, essential, maybe I will replace it with a lua one later
 - folke/todo-comments.nvim TODO comments highlighting
-- terryma/vim-expand-region Press + to expand the visual selection and _ to shrink it.
 - phaazon/hop.nvim the lua version vim-easymotion or vim-sneak, but better
 - mg979/vim-visual-multi multi cursor plugin, essential
 - mfussenegger/nvim-lint async lint plugin, essential